ChrisLisbon/QGIS_LinesRankingPlugin/README.md

 The plugin calculates the rank of each segment of the connected river network and the number of tributaries flowing into the segment.

 The algorithm is based on constructing a mathematical representation of the network in the form of a graph, taking into account the segment length.
-The output can be used for visual visualizations and network explorations.
+The output can be used for cartographical visualizations and network explorations.

 ## Requirements